 4. Prescriptive analysis: This analysis goes a step further by not just predicting what might happen or explaining why it happened, but also suggesting actions to get desired outcomes.
 For example, imagine your company is experiencing high churn rates.
 Prescriptive analysis will dig into existing customer data and find the best ways to win over at-risk customers.

-Below are the types of customer analytics to help you understand different aspects of the customer experience.
+Below, you can see customer analytics examples to help you understand different types and aspects of the customer experience.

 Customer sentiment analytics